-(BRI).
-With intensifying mutual spillover effects, the world is embracing a more multipolar monetary system.
-More importantly, RMB has played an important role in the multipolar monetary system since RMB has exerted intensifying spillover effects on currencies across the globe and regions, such as the BRI.
+monetary system.
+More importantly, RMB has played an important role in the multipolar monetary system since RMB exerted intensifying spillover effects on currencies across the globe and regions, such as the Belt and Road.

-Secondly, we further compile a series of RMB impact indices based on the spillover networks estimated recursively using the VAR models following Diebold and Yilmaz (2014).
+Secondly, we further compile a series of RMB impact indices as the RMB's network spillovers from the VAR models recursively extended from Diebold and Yilmaz (2014).
 These indices show whether spillover from RMB to other currencies has intensified steadily over years.
 In other words, these indices show RMB's relative importance as an anchor currency among all the currencies in the network.
 Moreover, the centrality of RMB in the network has grown steadily over the years, suggesting increased systemic importance of RMB.
-Compared with other RMB internalisation reports or indices which are released at most at the monthly frequency, our indices track RMB's relative importance as an anchor currency on daily frequency.
+Compared with other RMB internalization reports or indices which are released at most in monthly frequency, our indices track RMB's capacity to drive the exchange rate changes of other currencies moving in the same direction in daily frequency.

-More importantly, we show that the growing impacts of RMB are related to the developments in RMB's marketisation reform in recent years and the progress of building the modern Belt and Road.
-In particular, the RMB's impact indices experienced a sharp jump when China launched the marketisation reform of its currency on 21 July 2005, driving other currencies to move in the same direction ever since.
-Meanwhile, the onshore RMB has taken the central position of the network among the Belt and Road related currencies since the BRI was proposed in 2013.
-Our findings highlight that RMB has become increasingly important since China initiated the marketisation reform of its currency and proposed to build the BRI.
+More importantly, we show that the growing impacts of RMB are related to developments in RMB's marketization reform in recent years and the progress of building the modern Belt and Road.
+In particular, the RMB's impact indices experienced a sharp jump when China launched market reform of its currency on July 21, 2005, and drive other currencies to move in the same direction ever since.
+Meanwhile, the on-shore RMB has taken the central position of the network among the Belt and Road's related currencies since the Belt and Road initiative was proposed in 2013.
+Our findings highlight that RMB has become increasingly important since China initiated market reforms of its currency and the proposal of building the modern Belt and Road.

-The rest of this paper is organised as follows.
-First, it describes the data.
-The following section discusses the empirical methodology.
-Then, it presents the index of RMB empirical findings.
-The final section concludes.
+The rest of this paper is organized as follows.
+Section 2 describes the data.
+Section 3 discusses the empirical methodology.
+Section 4 presents the index of RMB empirical findings.
+Section 5 concludes.

-Data
+2. Data

 We use two sets of data to estimate the global and regional impacts of RMB.
-One is the currency data of the G20 countries to proxy for the global exchange rate market.
-The other is the currency data of major countries along the BRI and countries participating in building the modern Belt and Road.
+One is the currency data of the Group of Twenty (G20 countries)to proxy for the global exchange rate market.
+The other is the currency data of major countries along the Belt and Road and countries participating in building the modern Belt and Road.

-Data of G20 currencies
+2.1 Data of G20 currencies

-The G20 is the premier forum for international cooperation on the most important aspects of the international economic and financial agenda.
-It brings together the world's major advanced and emerging economies which jointly account for around 90% of global GDP, 80% of global trade, and two thirds of the world's population.
-The G20 comprises Argentina, Australia, Brazil, Canada, China, the European Union (EU), France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, the UK and the US.
+G20 is the premier forum for international cooperation on the most important aspects of the international economic and financial agenda, which brings together the world's major advanced and emerging economies which jointly account for around 90% of global GDP, 80% of global trade, and two thirds of the world's population.
+The G20 comprises Argentina, Australia, Brazil, Canada, China, EU, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, UK and USA.

-To construct exchange rate spillover network for currencies of G20 members, we collect daily exchange rates of all 18 related currencies from Datastream.
-First, three RMB exchange rates are the onshore Chinese yuan (CNY), CNY central parity (CNYM), and offshore RMB in the Hong Kong SAR (CNH) per US dollar.
-Second, seven major developed market currencies are the US Dollar Index (DXY), the Euro (EUR), the Pound sterling (GBP), the Australian dollar (AUD), the Canadian dollar (CAD), the Japanese yen

-(JPY) and the Korean won (KRW).
-Third, nine currencies for emerging markets include the Argentine peso (ARS), the Brazilian real (BRL), the India rupee (INR), the Indonesian rupiah (IDR), the Mexican peso (MXN), the Russian ruble (RUB), the Saudi Arabia riyal (SAR), the South Africa rand (ZAR), and the Turkish lira (TRY).
-Except for the DXY, all other exchange rates of the currencies are their prices in terms of the US dollar.
+To construct exchange rate spillover network for currencies of G20 members, we collect daily exchange rates of all 18 related currencies from Data stream.
+First, three RMB exchange rates are the onshore Chinese Yuan (CNY), CNY central parity (CNYM), and offshore RMB in Hong Kong (CNH) per US dollar.
+Second, seven major developed market currencies are US Dollar Index (DXY), Euro (EUR), Pound Sterling (GBP), Australian Dollar (AUD), Canadian Dollar (CAD), Japanese Yen (JPY) and Korean won (KRW).
+Third, nine currencies for emerging markets include Argentine Peso (ARS), Brazilian Real (BRL), India Rupee (INR), Indonesian Rupiah (IDR), Mexican Peso (MXN), Russian Ruble (RUB), Saudi Arabia Riyal (SAR), South Africa Rand (ZAR), and Turkish Lira (TRY).
+Except for the US dollar index, all other exchanges rates of the currencies are their prices in terms of the US dollar.